Who We Are

 The Early Learning Action Alliance is a broad coalition of organizations representing a diverse array of Washington nonprofits, professional associations, businesses, and industries.
 We are united by the belief that all children in Washington State deserve to have the opportunities and support they need in their first five years of life to be prepared for school and a bright future.
 View our members.

 Why Early Learning

 Children are born learning.
-Evidence shows that high-quality early learning culturally and linguistically responsive environments, characterized by nurturing relationships and rich opportunities for play and exploration, lay the foundation for essential social, emotional, and cognitive skills.
+Evidence shows that high-quality early learning in culturally and linguistically responsive environments, characterized by nurturing relationships and rich opportunities for play and exploration, lays the foundation for essential social, emotional, and cognitive skills.
 High-quality early learning is an essential part of any strategy to close the opportunity gap facing too many of Washington’s children in low-income families and children of color.

 All children deserve the chance to succeed in life.
 Yet more than half of the children in Washington State enter kindergarten without the basic skills they need to thrive.
 Quality child care, preschool, and family care options remain out of reach for hundreds of thousands of middle- and low-income families.
-Too many Washington parents do not have access to high-quality culturally and linguistically responsive care that they can afford.
+Too many Washington parents do not have access to high-quality, culturally and linguistically responsive care that they can afford.

 Our Long-Term Priorities

 We need researched, market-driven policies that will give all young children the skills they need to start school ready to succeed.
 These policies should support parents as their children’s first and most important teachers and provide a range of culturally relevant support services to families who need them.